Sentiment Analysis of Mahabharata using F#

 Whaaat?

-Analysis done to find out the tone of given text.
-Here we are having books.
-Basically using this we can find out that books is more joyful to read or tilted towards sadness.
-How many surprise elements book do have.
-It is useful to understand conversation, if it is more towards positive end or negative end.
+Analysis is done to find out the tone of given text.
+Here we have books.
+Basically, using this we can find out whether a book is more joyful to read or tilted towards sadness.
+How many surprise elements the book has.
+It is useful to understand conversation, if it is more towards the positive end or negative end.

 Coding bits